Schenectady, New York: 20th century to present

-Like other industrial cities in the Mohawk Valley, in the early 20th century, Schenectady attracted many new immigrants from eastern and southern Europe, as they could fill many of the new industrial jobs.
-It also attracted African Americans as part of the Great Migration out of the rural South to northern cities for work.
+Like other industrial cities in the Mohawk Valley, in the early 20th century, Schenectady attracted many new immigrants from both Eastern Europe and Southern Europe, as they could fill many of the new industrial jobs.
+It also attracted African Americans as part of the Great Migration out of the rural Southern United States to northern cities for work.
 General Electric and American Locomotive Company (ALCO) were industrial powerhouses, influencing innovation in a variety of fields across the country.

-Schenectady is home to WGY, the second commercial radio station in the United States, (after WBZ in Springfield, Massachusetts, named for Westinghouse).
+Schenectady is home to WGY, the second commercial radio station in the US, (after WBZ in Springfield, Massachusetts, named for Westinghouse Broadcasting).
 WGY was named for its owner, General Electric (the G), and the city of Schenectady (the Y).
 In 1928, General Electric produced the first regular television broadcasts in the United States, when the experimental station W2XB began regular broadcasts on Thursday and Friday afternoons.
 This television station is now WRGB; for many years, it was the Capital District's NBC affiliate.
 It has been the area's CBS affiliate since 1981.

 The city reached its peak of population in 1930, around 95,000.
 The Great Depression caused a loss of jobs and population in its wake.
 In the period after World War II, some residents moved to newer housing in suburban locations outside the city.
 In addition, GE established some high-tech facilities in the neighboring town of Niskayuna, which contributed to continuing population growth in the county.
 In the latter part of the 20th century, Schenectady suffered from the massive industrial and corporate restructuring that affected much of the US, including in the railroads.
 It lost many jobs and population to other locations, including offshore.
 Since the late 20th century, it has been shaping a new economy, based in part on renewable energy.
-Its population increased from 2000 to 2010, from over 61,000 to over 66,000 - albeit still some 15,000 below its 1960 level.
+Its population increased from 2000 to 2010, from over 61,000 to over 66,000—albeit still some 15,000 below its 1960 level.